 Option Description Edit Change the content of the note.
+Style Change the style of the note: Note or Label.
 Cut Remove the note from the diagram and put it on the clipboard. Сору Copy the note from the diagram to the clipboard.
 Paste Paste the content from the clipboard into the diagram.
 Select All Notes Select all notes in the diagram.
 Delete from Diagram Delete a note from the diagram.
 Color Change the color of the note.
 Size to Fit Resize the note automatically to fit its contents.
 Bring to Front Bring the note to the foreground.
 Send to Back Move the note to the background.